 VERMICULAR’S MUSUI–KAMADO

 Vermicular is a Japanese kitchen brand that makes the country’s best-selling enameled cast iron pot, the Musui.
-The word “musui” means “waterless,” so the pot is specially designed to be able to cook a wide range of food without excess water or sauces.
+The word “musui” means “waterless” in Japanese.
+Used in this context, Vermicular’s Musui can cook a wide range of food without excess water or sauces.

-The Musui is coated in three layers of enamel except for the contact area between the pot and the lid, which gives the pot a tight-fitting seal.
-This precision seal is what helps to intensify and lock in the natural flavors of the vegetables as I cook them in the Musui.
+The Musui is coated in three layers of enamel except for the contact area between the pot and the lid.
+This creates a tight-fitting sea around the edge of the potl.
+The precision seal helps intensify and lock in the natural flavors of food cooking in the Musui.

 The other critical piece to Musui Cooking is the precision induction cooking unit, called the Kamado.
 There are 4 heat settings for the Kamado: Medium (where heat is maintained at 445ºF), Low (300ºF), Extremely Low (230ºF), and Warm (where the temperature can be adjusted at 1º increments between 90 to 200ºF).
 For this creamy vegetable soup recipe, I quickly sauté the vegetables on medium for a few minutes and then let the vegetables cook over low heat for an hour.